MitchTalmadge/CS-3505-Spreadsheet-Client/PS6/Resources/README.txt

 	  location without opening the file-choosing dialog.
 	- There is a "Professional Version"

-A design decision we made was to split up the listener methods and functionality of the Menu and cell input portions of the GUI into partial classes, so not all our code was in SpreadsheetForm.cs.
+A design decision we made was to split up the listener methods and functionality of the menu strip, cell editor, and spreadsheet panel portions of the GUI into partial classes, so that we did not have one massive SpreadsheetForm.cs class.
+We kept related helper methods in these partial classes as well.
-Another design decisions made include using many helper methods within SpreadSheetForm.cs and its partial classes.